-NRCS Nevada is currently accepting applications through EQIP for the Organic Transition Initiative.
-Applications must be completed by June 15.
-Contact your local office for more information or to sign up.
+NRCS Nevada is accepting applications through EQIP for the Organic Transition Initiative and Conservation Incentive Contracts.
+Applications for EQIP-OTI must be completed by February 29 and EQIP-CIC must be completed by March 1.
+Contact your local office for more information.

 EQIP provides technical and financial assistance to agricultural producers and forest landowners to address natural resource concerns, such as: